On qualitative properties of solutions for elliptic problems with the $p$-Laplacian through domain perturbations: Abstract

 \section{Abstract}

 We study the dependence of least nontrivial critical levels of the energy functional corresponding to the zero Dirichlet problem $-\Delta_p u = f(u)$ in a bounded domain $\Omega \subset \mathbb{R}^N$ upon domain perturbations.
-The nonlinearity $f$ is assumed to be superlinear and subcritical.
-We show that among all (generally eccentric) spherical annuli $\Omega$ least nontrivial critical levels attain maximums if and only if $\Omega$ is concentric.
-As a consequence of this fact we prove the nonradiality of least energy nodal solutions whenever $\Omega$ is a ball or concentric annulus.
+Assuming that the nonlinearity $f$ is superlinear and subcritical, we establish Hadamard-type formulas for such critical levels.
+As an application, we show that among all (generally eccentric) spherical annuli $\Omega$ least nontrivial critical levels attain maximum if and only if $\Omega$ is concentric.
+As a consequence of this fact, we prove the nonradiality of least energy nodal solutions whenever $\Omega$ is a ball or concentric annulus.